ajit-dev-ops/k8s-concepts/critical-pods/marking-critical-pods.md

           operator: Exists
         - effect: NoExecute
           operator: Exists
-      priorityClassName: system-node-critical
+      priorityClassName: system-node-critical # only this class is allwoed in kube-system ns
 ```
-## Note: this priority-class-name does not work as in k8s code it is checked that, the ns must be kube-system along with priority class name.
+## Note: this priority-class-name `system-node-critical` does not work as in k8s code it is checked that, the ns must be kube-system along with priority class name.
 so fot now only the above annotation works if one needs to mark a pod critical.

 ````